eldobbins/python-novice-gapminder/_episodes/16-writing-functions.md

 > ~~~
 > {: .language-python}
 >
-> 1.Complete the statements below to obtain the average GDP for Japan
+> 1. Complete the statements below to obtain the average GDP for Japan
 >    across the years reported for the 1980s.
 >
 > ~~~
 > year = 1983